WASViking Docs

 Dashboards in the portal

-Three pages under Cyber Risk read the same per-tenant event store:
+Four pages under Cyber Risk read the same per-tenant event store, each designed for a different audience:

-• AI Applications (/portal/cyber-risk/ai-guardian/applications/): per-AI-app rollup with users, alerts, uploads, sanctioned posture, severity mix, and trend pills against the previous window.
+• AI Applications (/portal/cyber-risk/ai-guardian/applications/): IT and compliance view.
+Per-AI-app rollup with users, alerts, uploads, sanctioned posture, severity mix, and trend pills against the previous window.

-• AI Guardian Policies (/portal/cyber-risk/ai-guardian/policies/): row builder for the rules described above.
+• AI Guardian Policies (/portal/cyber-risk/ai-guardian/policies/): security engineering.
+Row builder for the rules described above.

 Where to go next